MicrosoftDocs/Advertising-docs/BingAds/shopping-content/inventory-resource.md

 |Parameter|Description|
 |---------|-----------|
 |<a name="bmccatalogid"/>bmc-catalog-id|Optional.
 Use to specify the catalog to update.<br/><br/>Use this parameter if your store contains multiple catalogs.
-If you do not specify this parameter, the products are updated in the store's default catalog.
+If you don't specify this parameter, the updates occur in the store's default catalog.
 |<a name="dryrun"/>dry-run|Optional.
 Use when debugging your application to test calls.
 Calls that include this parameter won't affect production data.
 If an error occurs, the response contains any errors that the call normally generates except secondary error messages such as data quality, editorial issues, and database-related validations.
 For more information about testing your application, see [Sandbox](../shopping-content/test-code-sandbox.md).

 ## <a name="headers"/> Headers